mattthughes/tech_buddy/README.md

  - Elderly users (primary)
  - Family members providing remote tech support
  - Anyone seeking quick, easy help with minor tech issues

+### **AI Integration**
+**How AI Is Used in Tech Buddy**;
+Tech Buddy leverages AI to simulate a friendly, knowledgeable tech support assistant.
+Here's how:
+ - Natural Language Understanding :Users can type issues in their own words (e.g., "How do I reset my password?"), and the AI interprets the intent and keywords to provide relevant help.
+ - AI-Powered Suggestions:
+  The system returns tailored responses either from:
+    * A pre-trained natural language model from OpenAI’s
+- Empathetic Tone Generation: AI-generated responses are phrased in a friendly, reassuring way — ideal for calming users who may be frustrated or confused.

 ## **Pages**